team-alembic/lambdajam-blast/README.md

 missile and the nearest fighter using something like the inverse-square law to calculate the strength of the force vector attracting the homing missile to its target.

-### Advanced: zoom the viewport to fit the combined bounding box of all players
+### Advanced: zoom and pan the viewport to fit the combined bounding box of all players

 This would be a really cool effect that zooms in and out of the action during gameplay.

+SVG supports this via the `viewBox` attribute.